Swedish Model Anna Nystrom Shows Off Well-Toned Legs In New Snap

 Another one said that Anna is the most beautiful model on Instagram and she deserves more fame and recognition.
 Other followers and fans posted complimentary words and phrases to praise the model, while some expressed their admiration by using emojis.

-Apart from the sultry snap, the Stockholm native also posted some hot pictures in her Instagram Stories wherein she could be seen donning a white top which she teamed with a pair of tighter-than-skin grey pants, and as she turned her back towards the camera to pose for the pic, she provided a detailed display of her voluptuous booty — a move that instantly titillated her fans.
+Apart from the sultry snap, the Stockholm native also posted some hot pictures in her Instagram Stories showing her donning a white top which she teamed with a pair of tighter-than-skin grey pants, and as she turned her back towards the camera to pose for the pic, she provided a detailed display of her voluptuous booty — a move that instantly titillated her fans.

 Anna, who was featured in Sports Illustrated magazine’s “Lovely Lady of the Day” segment, wrote in her bio that she first created her Instagram account in 2013 when she was going through a rough patch because of her health.
 She, however, said that she recovered because of her positive thinking and prioritized her health over everything else.